steveshogren/blog-source/source/_posts/2015-04-17-safety-rank-part2.markdown

 After being told I was "overfitting" the data, I've attempted to clean up by simply checking if each category is enforced, possible, or impossible.
 The shape of the curve pretty much stays the same, which I was told indicates that the character count weighting was a variable that didn't matter.
+When the magnitudes are compared from the previous model, they come out very similar.

 <div ng-app="TableApp2">
 <div ng-controller="TableCtrl">